NSM722/Dart-Patterns-Records/README.md

 - Because they match, the variable declaration pattern destructures the expression, accessing its values and binding them to new local variables of the same types and names, String title and DateTime modified.

-'Refutable patterns' are used in control flow contexts:
+`Refutable patterns` are used in control flow contexts:

 - They expect that some values they compare against will not match.
 - They are meant to influence the control flow, based on whether or not the value matches.